 Common Negative Beliefs Addressed with CBT

 - I’m not good enough.

 - I can’t trust others.

 All of us have negative beliefs about ourselves that aren’t true, but they FEEL true.
-These negative beliefs are usually rooted in painful or negative experiences.
-Most of our strongly held negative beliefs were formed while we were still children and our minds were not mature enough to analyze a situation from a rational, adult perspective.
+These negative beliefs usually stem from painful or negative experiences.
+Most of our strongly held negative beliefs were formed while we were still children.
 They color the way we see and interact with the world around us.

-CBT teaches that it is not our circumstances that make us feel and behave negatively.
-Rather, it is our beliefs about a situation that determines how we will feel and behave.
+We may think that our circumstances make us feel and behave negatively.
+But actually, it is our beliefs about a situation that determines how we will feel and behave.
 This is why two people can have the same experience but respond in vastly different ways.

 - Panic attacks

 Common CBT Techniques

 - Tracking and recording thoughts, feelings, and behaviors